yinxiangshi/SMAPI/docs/technical/mod-package.md

 * **Create release zip:**
   The package adds a zip file in your project's `bin` folder when you rebuild the code, in the format recommended for uploading to mod sites like Nexus Mods.
-This includes the same files and options as the previous feature.
+This includes the same files as the previous feature.

 * **Launch or debug mod:**
   On Windows only, the package configures Visual Studio so you can launch the game and attach a